-With KBC's Extra Current Account you can avoid all day-to-day fees and charges such as ATM fees, direct debit fees and chip and pin fees if you lodge €2,000 into your account every month.
+With KBC's Extra current account you can avoid all day-to-day fees and charges such as ATM fees, direct debit fees and chip and pin fees if you lodge just €2,000 into your account every month.
 There's no minimum monthly balance required with this account.

 How to avoid fees with Bank of Ireland:

 You can avoid most day-to-day transaction fees with Bank of Ireland if you keep €3,000 in your current account at all times.
-But you cannot avoid the €5 quarterly maintenance fee.
+But you can't avoid the €5 quarterly maintenance fee.

 How to avoid fees with Ulster Bank:

-You can avoid all of Ulster Bank's transaction fees if you maintain €3,000 in your current account at all times.
-But you cannot avoid the €2 monthly maintenance fee.
+You can avoid most day-to-day transaction fees with Ulster Bank if you keep €3,000 in your current account at all times.
+But you can't avoid the €2 monthly maintenance fee.